-The famous recipe for vegan cinnamon rolls that can absolutely hold their own against any non-vegan version.
+Here is the famous recipe for vegan cinnamon rolls that can absolutely hold their own against any non vegan version.
 People are always asking me for the recipe!

 Easy Vegan Cinnamon Rolls

-Trust me, you will not regret making these… even if you aren’t vegan!
+Trust me, you will absolutely not regret making this vegan cinnamon roll recipe, even if you have no interest in ever becoming a vegan.

-They are the perfect recipe to make any time you have guests staying over, or for potlucks, brunches, birthdays, or simply for Sunday breakfast.
+They are the perfect recipe to make any time you have guests staying over, or for potlucks, brunches, birthdays, or simply for a leisurely family Sunday breakfast.

-You can definitely serve these to a crowd without worrying.
-They’re made with traditional ingredients just like regular cinnamon buns, nothing crazy.
+You can definitely serve these rolls to a crowd without worrying.
+They are made with traditional ingredients just like regular cinnamon buns, nothing crazy.

-So I still think it’s better to make your own from scratch.
-Homemade baked goods taste better anyway!
+So I still think it’s better to make your own cinnamon breakfast pastries from scratch.
+Homemade baked goods taste better anyway.

 No Butter, No Eggs, No Corn Syrup

-The recipe can also be made without vegan butter or coconut oil.
+The vegan cinnamon roll recipe can also be made without vegan butter or coconut oil.

 Trick 1: Make the dough super thin

-If you can get it just under 1/4-inch thick, that’s perfect.
-Thinner dough is better because it will rise and expand more than you might think in the oven, and starting with super thin dough ensures you’ll get sweet cinnamon-sugar filling in each and every bite.
+If you can get the cinnamon roll dough just under 1/4-inch thick, that’s perfect.
+Thinner dough is better because it will rise and expand more than you might think in the oven, and starting with super thin dough ensures you will get sweet cinnamon sugar filling in each and every bite.

 Trick 2: Roll them up as tightly as you can